William Windom (actor): Career

 Windom's first role in film was alongside Gregory Peck in the Oscar-winning movie To Kill a Mockingbird (1962); he played Horace Gilmer, the prosecutor of Tom Robinson (Brock Peters).

 He appeared on The Donna Reed Show, Gunsmoke, Star Trek, Mission: Impossible (four episodes), and Ironside.

 In Star Trek, he played Commodore Matt Decker, commander of the doomed USS Constellation, in the 1967 episode "The Doomsday Machine", a role he reprised nearly 40 years later for Star Trek: New Voyages.
 He played a recurring role (three episodes) in "The Invaders" in 1967.
 In 1968, Windom guest-starred on Ironside in the episode "Trip to Hashbury."

 Also in 1968, Windom starred alongside Peter Falk and Gene Barry in the TV movie Prescription: Murder, the pilot for the TV series Columbo.
 He starred in another episode of the series titled "Short Fuse" in 1972.
 In 1971 he played a supporting role alongside Jimmy Stewart, George Kennedy, and Kurt Russell in the Columbia production Fools' Parade.

 Windom starred with Frank Sinatra in the film The Detective (1968), playing a homophobic killer, a role appreciated in The New York Times.
 The following year, he had the lead role as cartoonist John Monroe in the sitcom My World and Welcome to It.
 Although the series only aired for one season, he won the 1970 Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.

 In 1971, Windom guest-starred as a victim of blackmail on Cannon in the episode "Death Chain".
+In 1974, he guest-starred as Marklund, a grieving father and kidnapper, on Chopper One in the episode "The Drop".
 In 1975, he guest-starred as George Kane, a desperate drug dealer, in the series finale of Mannix in the episode "Hardball".